shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-026 | experiments in striating simple percussion beats ("Wringing out the Metal") 027 | lofi random amen cutup over synths in waves ("A Graphing Calculator Dies in Dreamtime") 028 | random bass hits using jux', with a glitchy 'closer' beat ("Six Inch Nails")
+026 | experiments in striating simple percussion beats ("Wringing out the Metal") 027 | lofi random amen cutup over synths in waves ("A Graphing Calculator Dies in Dreamtime") 028 | random bass hits using jux', with a glitchy 'closer' beat ("Six Inch Nails") 029 | experiments with giving dense patterns to speed w/ synth & spin ("Synth and Spin")